Nelson-Atkins Museum of Art Guide

 Transportation

-The Nelson-Atkins Museum of Art is easily accessible by public transportation. **Bus:** The **Main MAX** bus line stops directly in front of the museum on Main Street.
-Several other bus routes also stop within walking distance.
-Check the RideKC website or app for the most up-to-date route information and schedules.
+The Main MAX bus route stops directly in front of the Nelson-Atkins Museum of Art.
+Other bus routes that serve the area include the 35 and 39.
+Check the RideKC website or app for the most up-to-date route information.